crowdsecurity/crowdsec/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. v0.2.0, v0.1.5 ..]

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here, for example `/var/log/crowdsec.log` or error messages.